Semialgebraic methods and generalized sum-product phenomena: Proof of Theorem

 \begin{remark} The same strategy with obvious modifications will also allow us to prove analogues of Proposition~\ref{prop: special case 1} in more general settings where $P(x,y)$ and $Q(x,y)$ are replaced by definable binary functions in o-minimal expansions of $\RR$ or binary analytic functions restricted to bounded open sets of $\CC$.
 Functions of the latter type can be interpreted in an o-minimal expansion of $\RR$, and we expect them to be useful when we consider generalized sum-product phenomena for complex analytic functions, but the corresponding $A$ and $B$ are finite subsets of a fixed bounded open subset of $\CC$.

 As mentioned in the introduction, the analogue of the main theorem should hold in much more general settings.
-The missing ingredients include appropriate analogue of Szemer\'edi-Trotter Theorem (and Corollary~\ref{cor:st}) and of the Elekes--R\'onyai Theorem in these settings.
-For o-minimal expansion of $\RR$, the analogue of the Szemer\'edi-Trotter Theorem is known \cite{BasuRaz}.
+The missing ingredients include appropriate analogue of Szemer\'edi--Trotter Theorem (and Corollary~\ref{cor:st}) and of the Elekes--R\'onyai Theorem in these settings.
+For o-minimal expansion of $\RR$, the analogue of the Szemer\'edi--Trotter Theorem is known \cite{BasuRaz}.
+There are not yet strict counterparts of Elekes--R\'onyai results for many o-minimal expansion of $\RR$, but the results in~\cite{ArtemSergeiESomin} are along this direction. \end{remark}

-For the case where $K =\CC$, there is also a proof using algebraic geometry, essentially a suitable translation of the above strategy.
-So in combination with material in Section 4, we can recover the main result of this paper using only algebraic geometry.
-We leave the details to the interested reader. \end{remark}